To learn more about the Privacy Shield program, and to view our certification, please visit https://www.privacyshield.gov/.

-V12 takes reasonable steps to ensure the information transferred from the EU to the United States is reliable, accurate, complete and current.
+V12 takes reasonable steps to ensure the information transferred from the EU and the UK to the United States is reliable, accurate, complete and current.
 The steps V12 takes to assure data integrity are based on the purposes for which the personal information is used.

 An individual may request access to the information V12 maintains in its information products.
 The individual has the right to learn whether or not data about him or her is found in V12’s information products and to correct, amend or delete that information when it is inaccurate.
 This right applies only to personal information about the individual making the request and is subject to other limitations as defined by law.

 Individuals can request access by emailing or writing:

 Wesley Chapel, FL 33544

 V12’s consumer advocate will explain the process for making an access request.
 In order to confirm the identity of the individual and have the necessary information to retrieve the individual’s information, V12 provides a request form which the individual fills out, signs and postal mails to V12.
 V12 agrees to process all reasonable requests for access within a reasonable time period, but reserves the right to deny access or limit access in cases where the burden or cost of providing access would be disproportionate to the risks to the individual’s privacy or in the case of an unwarranted or fraudulent request.